upbound/function-approve/README.md

 The `function-approve` provides a serverless approval mechanism at the Crossplane level that:

 1. Tracks changes to a specified field by computing a hash
-2. When changes need approval, overwrites Desired state with Observed state to prevent changes
+2. When changes need approval, uses fatal results to halt pipeline execution
 3. Requires explicit approval before allowing changes to proceed
 4. Prevents drift by storing previously approved state

-This function implements the approval workflow using entirely Crossplane-native mechanisms without external dependencies, making it lightweight and reliable.
+This function implements the approval workflow using Crossplane's fatal result mechanism, ensuring that no changes are applied until explicitly approved.

 ## Usage